Reviewed January 2021

-Not everyone who has endometriosis will experience symptoms, but those who do can suffer from anything from mild to debilitating pain during menstruation, pain during sexual intercourse, pain on passing faeces or urine, and pelvic pain, depending on where exactly the endometriosis is growing.
+Not everyone who has endometriosis will experience symptoms, but those who do can suffer anything from mild to debilitating pain during menstruation, pain during sexual intercourse, pain on passing faeces or urine, and pelvic pain, depending on where exactly the endometriosis is growing.

 Why do people get endometriosis?

-Scientists have not yet discovered why some women develop endometriosis.
+Scientists have not yet discovered why some people develop endometriosis.
 The most prevalent theory is that it begins as a result of retrograde menstruation, when blood that should flow out of the vagina during your period instead flows back the other way, possibly as a result of a womb that is tilted backwards, and exits into the pelvis.

 While retrograde menstruation is not uncommon, the theory suggests that if someone has this in combination with an immune system that does not recognise these endometrial cells as not belonging outside of the womb, the deposits of cells stick in the other parts of the body.
-The resulting inflammation causes adhesions and scarring to other parts of the affected woman’s anatomy.
+The resulting inflammation causes adhesions and scarring to other parts of the affected person’s anatomy.

 The prevailing theory is that endometriosis begins as a result of retrograde menstruation, when blood that should flow out of the vagina instead flows back the other way.